cpesar/readme-generator/Develop/README.md

   6. [Questions](#questions-)

   # Description
-  Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
-Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.
+  ## <a name="description">Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
+Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.</a>

   # Installation
-  Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
-Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.
+  ## <a name="installation">Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
+Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.</a>

   # Usage
-  Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
-Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.
+  ## <a name="usage">Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
+Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.</a>

   # Contribution
-  Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
-Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.
+  ## <a name="contribution">Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
+Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.</a>

   # Tests
-  Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
-Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.
+  ## <a name="tests">Six weeks into the 2021 season, there hasn’t been much separation in terms of the standings.
+Through Thursday, 19 of the league’s 30 teams were within 4 1/2 games of first place in their respective divisions, and only four teams were further back than that in the Wild Card races.</a>